eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 CMake will use the CMakeLists.txt in the helloworld directory to create makefiles that fits the native platform.

-Subsquently, build the example.
-It's recommanded you provide the config of Visual Studio:
+Subsequently, build the example.
+It's recommended you provide the config of Visual Studio:

 ```
 $ cmake -build . –config "Release";